rs1701/apersharp/README.md

 ## Overview
 (Work in progress)

-Apersharp does the following steps by default:
+Apersharp does the following steps by default.
-1. Get data from ALTA
+1. "get_data": Get data from ALTA
-2. Set up SHARpener
+2. "setup_sharpener": Set up the configuration file for SHARpener
-3. Run the SHARPener from above
+3. "run_sharpener": Run the SHARPener pipeline with the steps set in the configuration file
-4. Collect results from SHARPener (i.e., create the zip files with pdfs and source tables)
+4. "collect_results": Collect results from SHARPener (i.e., create the zip files with pdfs and source tables)
-5. Create Master table from all cubes
+5. "get_master_table" Create Master table with the sources from all cubes
-6. Match sources across beams
+6. "match_sources": Match sources across beams and write the cross-matched source IDs to the master table
-7. Analyse spectra
+7. "analys_sources": Analyse spectra of all sources and search for candidates of absorption using negative and positive SNR tests
-8. Clean up by removing cubes and images
+8. "clean_up": Clean up by removing cubes and images to clear up disk space.
+It is possible to leave steps out or run them separately.

 This is what SHARPener does in a nutshell:
 1. Find the continuum sources